Home | Trips | About Trips | Dates & Prices | About Us | Photos | Reservations | Contact Us

 The 'Resident' ecotype is confined to the northwest coast of North America, from Washington State north to the western edge of the Gulf of Alaska.

-The 'Transient' orca range is confined to the northwest coast of North America, from central California north to Glacier Bay, Alaska.
+The 'Bigg's' orca range is confined to the northwest coast of North America, from central California north to Glacier Bay, Alaska.

 The 'Offshore' ecotype ranges along the west coast of North America, although the full extent of their range is not known.
 They have been observed from southern California north to southeast Alaska.

 There are approximately 300 northern and southern residents Killer whales in British Columbia waters and about 219 West Coast transients.
-About 200+ offshores have also been identified.
+About 200+ offshore whales have also been identified.
 No reliable world population estimate exists for killer whales.

 Beach Rubbing: is a behaviour common to the northern resident whales.
 It is most often observed at a series of small beaches within the Robson Bight (Michael Bigg) Ecological Reserve where the whales rub their bodies on the small, smooth pebbles, sometimes for several hours